 Group your data

-Please note that the Group by: filter groups by reviewees.
-In an example where we Group by Manager and filter for upward reviews:
+The Group by filter groups the review data by reviewees.
+In an example where we Group by Manager and filter for upward reviews.

-We group the reviewees by manager and the responses for that reviewee.
-In this case, since we grouped by manager, we'd get a grouping for Stephen who manages Ami because Ami had upward responses in her review (from Adnan).
-However, there would be no grouping for Ami because her report did not receive any upward reviews (Adnan does not have any reviews).
+For this review cycle, the admin will see a grouping for Stephen who manages Ami because Ami had upward responses in her review (from Adnan).
+However, there would be no grouping for Ami because her direct report, Adnan, did not receive any upward reviews (Adnan does not have direct reports).

-Note that Lattice defaults to displaying the first 8 options for any grouping.
-To add more results to the visualization please use the + button beneath the chart and check the boxes for the desired additions.
+Lattice defaults to displaying the first 8 options for any grouping.
+To add more results to the visualization click the + button beneath the chart and check the boxes for the desired additions.

 Explore your results